All Saints Episcopal Church (Winter Park, Florida)

 All Saints Episcopal Church is a historic church in Winter Park, Florida, United States.
 It is located at 338 E Lyman Avenue.
 On January 7, 2000, it was added to the U.S. National Register of Historic Places.
 It includes Late Gothic Revival architecture designed by Ralph Adams Cram and by H.C.
 Cone.

 History

 In 1886, an Episcopalian church was built on the land.
 By 1937, instead of renovating the current building, the congregation wanted to construct a new, larger building.
 The church hired architectural firm Cram and Ferguson to design it.
 With World War II on the horizon, the church pushed to start the new church's construction in 1941.
 On March 29, 1942, the first worship service in the new church was held by Reverend Paul Matthews.
 Stained glass windows were installed in the church between 1946 and 1947 by the Willet Stained Glass Studio.
+In 2015 the church hired ACi Architects based out of Winter Park, FL to conduct a programming study.